 - Preheat the oven to 180C/375F degrees.

-- Place on a parchment paper lined baking tray.
+- Place the arancini balls on a parchment paper lined baking tray.

 - Bake for 30-35 minutes until golden.

 - Serve warm with a side of marinara sauce.